 - If you are appealing a jury verdict and the appeals court reverses and remands your case, you may get a new jury trial.

 - If you are appealing a court’s decision about admissible evidence and the appeals court finds that the government’s evidence was inadmissible and remands your case, your case may proceed in trial court, but the government cannot use the evidence found to be inadmissible by the appeals court.

 - If you are appealing your sentence and the appeals court reverses and remands the trial court’s sentencing decision, you may be re-sentenced for the crime.

 It takes a lot of research and skill to win a criminal appeal.
 While no responsible lawyer will guarantee the outcome of your appeal, there are some things that the Law Offices of Robert David Malove can promise you now.
-If you hire us, you can expect our Florida appellate attorneys to:
+If you hire us, you can expect our Fort Lauderdale criminal attorney to: